Access Resource Center (ACCESS)

 Located upstairs in the Performing Arts Center, Building 54, Room 213, the Communication Center assistants are trained to work with students, individually or as a group, in the various stages of speech and/or oral presentation development including brainstorming techniques, research, organization, speech composition, and incorporation of visual aids.
 Additionally the center offers individual and group appointments for presentation practice and feedback providing students with specific suggestions for overall improvement.
 The center also provides Spanish tutoring services during the Fall and Spring semesters as well.

 Services currently offered by the center include: speech composition and delivery, development of effective visual aids, taping and viewing services, printing, scanning, navigation of the Blackboard platform, and Power Point instruction.
 The center is annexed into several strategic areas including the simulated classroom that allows students to familiarize themselves with the surroundings and equipment they will encounter when giving a presentation, multiple computer workstations with Internet and Microsoft Office access, five breakout rooms that can be reserved by individuals or groups of students.
 It is not necessary for the students to be enrolled in a Communication Studies class in order to access the center.
-For more information you may contact the Communication Center at (760) 245-4271, ext 2820 during the Fall and Spring Semesters for hours of operation and other information.
+For more information you may contact the Communication Center at (760) 245-4271 x2820 during the Fall and Spring Semesters for hours of operation and other information.
 You can also find us by searching the VVC homepage or directly at http://www.vvc.edu/academic/communication_studies/vvc-comm-center.shtml.

 Counseling services are available to all students.
 Students are invited to come in for confidential help in strengthening academic performance, selecting an educational major, developing educational and career plans, solving situational problems, and improving self-understanding.